pr0me/lightify/README.md

     [Pillow Implementation of PIL](https://pypi.python.org/pypi/Pillow/2.8.1) for Py3.X

 ## Change Log
+* shipping with pre-built extension again, Cython is NOT required
-* changed to pyximport method, Cython needed (trying to find a better way)
+* changed to pyximport method, ~~Cython needed (trying to find a better way)~~
 * added pre-built c-/ cython-files, ~~user is not required to have Cython installed~~
 * analysis and calculation functions are now cythonized for a 200% speedup
 * split up lightify (main) and calculation parts